 A less ancient memory is a spontaneous little midnight hike to the Grand Canyon of Yellowstone, California.

-"Meteor shower,"
+"Meteor shower," they said.

 "Sure, why not?" we tagged along.